yqh/ece252/lab2/starter/READM.md

 * `pthread` demonstrate how to create two threads.
 * `times` demonstrate various timing API usage.
 For reference only, not required to do timing analysis in lab2.
 * `img1.md5` The concatenated img1 md5 checksum.
 Use `md5sum <filename>` to compute the checksum.
+* img/ contains image1 from on the server